Prosumma/Guise/README.md

 ### Important Notice About Swift 5.0

 The latest release (v8.0) is as described in this README.
-However, Swift 5.x breaks Guise because of a change in how method overloads occur.
+However, Swift 5.x breaks Guise because of a change in how method overloads are resolved.
 The `master` branch contains a fix for this which will be released as Guise 9.0 very shortly.

 ### What Makes Guise Better Than Those Other Guys?